 A report from McKinsey Digital on big data states that by 2023, the big data industry will be worth an estimated US$77 billion.
 That is a lot of money!
 The report also states that 90 percent of the data available right now was produced over the last two to three years.
 That is how quickly the data is produced.
 What I am trying to say is that the increase in the production of data leads to an increase in the need for someone to analyze the data.
-That is where data analysts come in the picture.
+That is where data analysts come into the picture.

 So, it is safe to say that data analysts have a bright future.
 In this blog, we will learn